 James G. Cooper Early Professional Award

-The James G. Cooper Early Professional Award recognizes early-career ornithological researchers for their outstanding contributions in any field of ornithology.
-It consists of a certificate, $500 honorarium, and a travel stipend of up to $1000 and gratis registration to attend the annual meeting.
+The AOS James G. Cooper Early Professional Award recognizes early-career researchers for their outstanding contributions in any field of ornithology.
+It consists of a certificate, $1,500 honorarium, gratis registration to attend the annual meeting.
 Awardees are also invited to give a plenary at the annual meeting.
 The award is named in honor of James G. Cooper, a pioneering naturalist and ornithologist in the western regions of North America.

 Candidates may nominate themselves for the award, be nominated by another member(s) of AOS, or be added to the slate of candidates by the Early Professional Awards Committee, which selects the annual awardees.
+Selection will be based on the committee’s evaluation of the candidate’s short-format CV and a mini-paper written by the candidate about their own research (see below).
 The successful nominee will excel in research and show distinct promise for leadership in ornithology within and beyond North America.
 In addition, they must:

 - Be a current member of AOS.

-- Be within/up to the end of their third year post terminal degree (Master’s or PhD) or in the final nine months of their graduate studies at the time of the annual meeting.
+- Be within/up to the end of their third year post terminal degree (Master’s or PhD) or in the final nine months of their graduate studies at the time of the annual meeting (August 9, 2021).
 (An extra year of eligibility is granted for parental leave.)

 - Have not received the award previously.